hadley/adv-r/Computing-on-the-language.md

 subscramble(mtcars, cyl == 4)
 ```

 This is an example of the general tension between functions that are designed for interactive use, and functions that are safe to program with.
 A function that uses `substitute()` might save typing, but it's difficult to call from another function.
-As a developer you should also provide an alternative version that works when passed a call.
+As a developer you should also provide an alternative version that works when passed a quoted expression.
 For example, we could rewrite:

 ```R
 subset2_q <- function(x, condition) {